kristinemlarson/gnssIR_python/README.md

 This should be stored in a file called REFL_CODE/input/aaaa See sample file called input_smm3_example.
 I also have a python script that will make this file for you: make_input_file.py
 It requires several inputs, so use the help option.
-Some inputs are required and others are optional.
-The require lat/lon/height does not need to be very precise.
-It is only used for the refraction correction.
+It requires lat/lon/height does not need to be very precise.
+This is only used for the refraction correction, so you can enter 0,0,0 if you aren't using that.

 * Output: Your output files will go in REFL_CODE/YYYY/results/aaaa This is basically a text listing of individual arc reflector heights.